DANS-KNAW/easy-split-multi-deposit/src/test/resources/mimetypes/README.md

-The files in this folder are ment to be test-cases for the mimetype detection that is done in `AddFileMetadataToDeposit`.
+The files in this folder are meant to be test-cases for the mimetype detection that is done in `AddFileMetadataToDeposit`.